moonstream-labs/shellm/xtag/context.md

 ## Overall Functionality

 The `xtag` script provides a flexible system for generating XML tag structures and processing files into these structures.
-It can handle various tag types, including instructions, context, documents, examples, code, and reasoning steps.
+It can handle various tag types, including instructions, context, repomap, codebase, version, documents, examples, code, and reasoning steps.

 The script allows users to:

 - Generate empty tag templates
 - Process one or more files into a tag structure
 - Save output to the clipboard, a single file, or multiple files
+- Display usage information with `-h` or `--help` options

 The modular design separates concerns into different files, making the code more maintainable and extensible.
 The core functionality of creating and manipulating tag structures is separated from the input/output operations and utility functions, allowing for easier updates and potential additions of new tag types or processing methods in the future.

+### Error Handling and Verbose Logging

+The script includes robust error handling through the `error_exit` function, which displays error messages and terminates the script when necessary.
+The `log_verbose` function allows for detailed logging when verbose mode is enabled, helping with debugging and providing more information about the script's execution.

+### Extending the Script

+To add a new tag type to the `xtag` script:

+1. Update the `init_tag_structure` function in `core.sh` to handle the new tag type.
+2. Add appropriate cases in the `make_xtags` and `fill_tags` functions to generate and populate the new tag structure.
+3. Update the option parsing in the main `xtag` script to recognize the new tag type.
+4. Update the `usage` function in `utils.sh` to include information about the new tag type and its usage.

+This modular approach allows for easy extension of the script's capabilities while maintaining its overall structure and functionality.